chros73/rtorrent-wiki/TORRENT-Watch-directories.md

 ----------

 ```
+# Either use this…
 schedule = tied_directory, 10, 10, start_tied=
 schedule = untied_directory, 10, 10, stop_untied=

+# OR one of these, the combination does not make sense
 schedule = untied_directory, 10, 10, close_untied=
 schedule = untied_directory, 10, 10, remove_untied=
 ```